 You can only select one recipe at a time.
 In general, this is the same as your enabled recipe or your most important recipe in case you have enabled more.

 The selected recipe is used for the Viewer and the Histogram tool.
 RGB values and clipping are based on the selected recipe, at least when you set the proof profile accordingly.
 For the record, take a look at the View menu > Proof Profile and confirm that Selected Recipe is marked.
 This is the default.

 When the selected recipe is not enabled with a checkmark, the Process Summary tool will highlight the recipe in red.
 I explained this in the blog Capture One Process.

 This tool shows all the details of the recipe that you selected in the list of the Process Recipes tool.
 It is very similar to the Export Variants dialog in case you have been there, but with some extra options.
 All recipe settings are spread over five tabs, and I will explore each of them now in more detail.

 The Basic tab is identical to the one of the Export Variants feature, which I discussed in this blog.
 To save space, I refer to that blog now for all fields with one exception: Scale.

 I think few users know that you can link the output dimensions to the crop tool.
-Normally, you would crop with a specific ratio, but ratio does not define size!
-However, you can select Output as ratio in the crop tool.
-Now the crop will follow what you defined at the Scale field in your recipe and as a result both ratio and size are linked.
+Normally, you would crop with a specific ratio, but the ratio does not define size!
+However, you can select Output as a ratio in the crop tool.
+Now the crop will follow what you defined at the Scale field in your recipe and as a result, both ratio and size are linked.